pmiller50/Ames_Housing/.ipynb_checkpoints/README-checkpoint.md

 Althernative Hypothesis **H<sub>A</sub>**:<br>
-Prices in the six neighborhoods closest to Iowa State do not have a 5% higher price premium.
+Prices in the seven neighborhoods closest to Iowa State do not have a 5% higher price premium.

 ## Data